 Smoke detectors have been installed in your property.
-Generally, they are located on the ceiling in the corridor near the kitchen or in the living area directly outside the bedrooms.
+Generally, they are located on the ceiling in the corridor near the kitchen or in the living area, and directly outside the bedrooms.
 They are connected to a 240V power supply via your switchboard, with a battery backup.

 Your smoke detectors will sound a localised alarm if smoke is detected in your property.
 They will not notify the Fire Brigade.
-Smoke detectors require weekly testing.
-Push and hold the TEST button for several seconds.
 To silence the alarm, press the HUSH button.

 The smoke alarm uses a 9V battery to automatically provide backup power to the alarm in the event of a power failure.
-Smoke alarms will beep intermittingly when the battery is low, however batteries should be replaced once every year.
+Smoke alarms will beep intermittently when the battery is low.

+To test the alarm push and hold the TEST button for several seconds.

+Batteries should be replaced once every year.
 April 1st is the recommended changeover date for batteries.
-For more detailed information, refer to the user instructions found in your warranty pack.